microsoft/vscode-iot-workbench/resources/pnp/ansi/iotcsaskey/Readme.md

     cmake --build . -- /m /p:Configuration=Release
     ```

-1. Once the build success, you can test it by specifying the IoT Hub device connection string as its parameter.
+1. Once the build success, you can test it by invoking the following command.
     ```bash
     ..\\{PROJECT_NAME}\\Release\\{PROJECT_NAME}.exe
     ```